Original MIDIJACK advantages

 MIDI On mode by pressing the button the number of times equal to

 the desired MIDI channel number.
-For example, if MIDI is off
+For example,if MIDI is

-channel 6.
-The MIDI channel selection will be stored in nonvolatile
+channel, channel 6.
+The MIDI channel selection will be stored in

 flash memory.